MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 > https://analytics.dev.azure.com/{OrganizationName}/{ProjectName}/_odata/{version}/Areas
 > ```

 It's equivalent to performing a select statement on the entity set and returning everything, all columns and all rows.
 If you have a large number of work items, it may take several seconds.
-If you've more than 10000 work items, [server-side paging will be enforced](#server-force-paging).
+If you've more than 10,000 work items, [server-side paging is enforced](#server-force-paging).